 Crossroads is funded 100% by the generosity of individual donors from all over America.
 Crossroads is a tax-exempt 501(c)(3), Non-Profit organization and all donations to us are Tax-Deductible to the fullest extent allowed by law.
 We rely completely on the generosity of others and the grace of God.

 Does it cost anything to walk on Crossroads?

 No, walking on Crossroads does not cost you anything.
 The only expenses volunteers are responsible for are travel to and from the walk and, of course, sneakers.
 All other costs, including food, housing, and travel (while on the walk) are covered by the thousands of Americans that support our mission and, of course, by God’s grace.

 Is Crossroads safe?

-Although there is an element of risk, every precaution is taken to provide for the utmost safety and security of each walker.
+Although there is an element of risk, every precaution is taken to provide for the utmost safety and security of each volunteer.
 Mobile phone or two way radio communication between walkers and support vehicles, interaction with local police forces, light and reflective clothing, and prayer are all aspects of our safety efforts.
 Walkers are encouraged to keep in frequent contact with their families and are given this opportunity on a daily basis.

 How many pairs of sneakers do you wear on Crossroads?